import numpy as np

 Thresholds used by specific algorithms (e.g., signal cutoffs).

-bounds : array-like, optional
+bounds : dict, optional

 Parameter bounds for constrained optimization.
+Should be a dict with keys

-initial_guess : array-like, optional
+initial_guess : dict or str, optional

 Initial parameter estimates for the IVIM fit.
+Can be:

 algorithm : str, optional